 Eucalyptus is one of three similar genera that are commonly referred to as “eucalypts”, the others being Corymbia and Angophora.
 It is well-known that Eucalyptus is a large and diverse genus.
 Between 700 and 950 known species are reported, occurring as far north as The Philippines, as well as Indonesia, New Guinea, Timor and Australia.
 Only 16 species reportedly occur outside Australia.
 They occur in all Australian states.
 NSW currently has about 250 species.
 (See this website for some detailed information: https://apps.lucidcentral.org/euclid/text/intro/learn.htm).

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-microcorys – Greek micro (μικρό) – “small” and corys – Ancient Greek for “helmet” which relates to the Corinthian helmet, referring to the shape of the calyptra on the buds.
+microcorys – Greek micro (μικρό) – “small” and corys – Ancient Greek for “helmet” which relates to the Corinthian helmet – referring to the small calyptra on the buds.

 “Field Guide to Eucalypts Vol 1 South Eastern Australia’ M.I.H.Brooker and D.A.Kleinig.
 Blooming Books.